libregis/GST101/docs/Lab5.md

 1. Open QGIS Desktop.

-2. Open QGIS Browser.
+2. Open QGIS Browser Panel.

-3. Arrange Browser and Desktop so that you can see both windows simultaneously on your desktop.
+3. Arrange Browser Panel and Desktop so that you can see both windows simultaneously on your desktop.

-4. In Browser find the new parcels shapefile.
+4. In Browser Panel find the new parcels shapefile.
 Select it and drag it onto the map window of QGIS Desktop.
 This is another way to add data to Desktop.

 5. From the Menu bar in QGIS Desktop, choose Project | Project Properties.
 6. Click the CRS tab and Enable ‘on the fly’ CRS transformation.
 Click OK to save the setting and close the properties window.